Blooming Beauties: How to Grow Gorgeous Spring Bulbs in Pots!

 In growing zones 7 and 8, you should be able to simply leave the containers outdoors.
 But be aware that if your winters are very wet, the pots may need to be covered to keep the soil from getting overly soggy. (or like at my house I get late heavy snows and need to protect mine from being smashed)

-If you live in growing zones 9-10, it helps to pre-chill your bulbs in the fridge as I spoke about before planting.
+If you live in growing zones 9-10, it helps to pre-chill your bulbs in the fridge for several weeks before planting.

 When I lived in the San Joaquin Valley, zone 9, my bulbs came up in February and March.
-If you wish them to come up later you will need to keep the containers chilled somehow.
-I didn’t bother, I love having flowers in late winter.
+If you wish them to come up later you will need to keep the containers chilled and plant out later.
+I didn’t bother, I loved having flowers in late winter.

-The raised beds in the vegetable garden that I lined with hardware cloth worked great at keeping my plants from being eaten by the gophers and voles.
+The raised beds in the vegetable garden that I lined with hardware cloth worked great at keeping my plants from being eaten by the gophers.
 So this year I am putting in more for my bulbs and tubers.

 So don’t be afraid to plant bulbs in pots and containers.
 Even the humblest of pots can be beautifully filled with flowering bulbs in Spring.